linode/docs/docs/applications/configuration-management/import-existing-infrastructure-to-terraform/index.md

 ### Retrieve Your Linode's ID

-1. Using the Linode CLI, retrieve a list of all your Linode instances to find the ID of the Linode you would like to manage under Terraform:
+1. Using the Linode CLI, retrieve a list of all your Linode instances and find the ID of the Linode you would like to manage under Terraform:

         linode-cli linodes list --json --pretty